KiliMcgee/dotfiles/README.md

 # dotfiles

-Personal repository containing my configured dotfiles
+These dotfiles are my personal various configurations.